This Help File Page was last Modified on 06/20/2018

 3.End - The Search Value entry is compared to the data in the field identified in the Search By field, starting at the end of that data.

 ✓Show Legend - Display additional information, as needed.

-▪Certain records within the Data Grid may be highlighted based on their status (in the case above, if any Sale-Purchase Item has been designated as Inactive, those records - if any are listed - will be highlighted as indicated).
+▪Certain records within the Search Results Grid may be highlighted based on their status (in the case above, if any Sale-Purchase Item has been designated as Inactive, those records - if any are listed - will be highlighted as indicated).